fablakeson/antifa-ui-test-framework/README.md

 Here is a short list of reasons why you should consider adopting this framework:

-1. Write tests faster using natural language, you don't even need to know programming.
+1. Write tests faster using natural language, you don't even need to know a programming language.

 2. It is agnostic to automation frameworks, you can use whatever automation framework you prefer (Selenium, Appium, UiAutomator, etc) without changing your test files.*